Osama446/React-Naive/README.md

   10. when passing parameters through different screens we can use the useRoute hook to get the route paramters in a component that is not named as a screen in the app js         file

+  11. useLayout hook works like useEffect hook but renders at the same time of rendering the componenet and it's used in the navigation to set the title dynamically.